 Long hikes and nature walks are nice, but they aren’t needed for successful nature study.
 Chances are you have plenty of good stuff to study in your own yard.
 Observe insects, leaves, grass, flowers, and anything else of interest.
 You can even compare and contrast your findings from season to season.

 No backyard?
 I get it.
 We had yards in the past, but now we live in a third-floor apartment and we have no yard to call our own.
 Regardless, we head downstairs and easily find some small area to study on a regular basis.
-We also visit one of our local parks at least a few times each week.
+We also visit one of our local parks or the beach at least a few times each week.

 5. Bring It Inside